posita/dyce/docs/countin.md

 ### Modeling entire multi-round combats

-With a little ~~elbow~~ *finger* grease, we can roll up our…erm…fingerless gloves and even model various starting configurations through to completion to get a better sense of the impact of any initial disparity (in this case, applying dynamic programming to avoid redundant computations).
+With a little ~~elbow~~ *finger* grease, we can roll up our … erm … fingerless gloves and even model various starting configurations through to completion to get a better sense of the impact of any initial disparity (in this case, applying dynamic programming to avoid redundant computations).

 ``` python
 >>> from typing import Callable, Dict, Tuple